sidrafatima26/sidrafatima26/README.md

 - **Front-end Development:** Skilled in HTML, CSS, Tailwind, JavaScript, React and Redux creating responsive and visually appealing user interfaces.
 - **Back-end Development:** Skilled in Nodejs, Expressjs, MongoDB, APIs and Routing, Authentication and Authorization, Middleware and Error Handling
-- **SAP Development:** Proficient in SAP ABAP with a focus on custom solutions and process optimization.
+- **SAP Development:** Proficient in SAP ABAP, SAP BTP Fiori with a focus on custom solutions and process optimization.
-- **Automation:** Experienced in leveraging automation technologies like SAP BTP iRPA to streamline processes and reduce manual effort.
+- **Automation:** Experienced in leveraging automation technologies like SAP Build Low-Code/No-Code and SAP BTP iRPA to streamline processes and reduce manual effort.
 - **Linux:** Possess foundational knowledge in Linux administration, enhancing versatility.

 ##### Projects